 In fact, the GDPR states that the “processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest.”
 (This is verbatim from the text of the regulation.)

 Now, that doesn’t mean that you’re scott free.
 You also have to consider the balance of interests and ensure that your “legitimate interest” is not overridden by the interests or fundamental rights and freedoms of the data subject.

 That is where you need to consider other factors, including the nature of the data being processed.
 Clearly, some data (such as health records) is so sensitive that processing it for marketing purposes could be outweighed by the rights of the data subject.
 On the other hand, processing a person’s business email address – issued by the employer and used every day for business communications – has far less impact on a person’s fundamental rights or freedoms.

 Provided the controller otherwise complies with the GDPR (including providing the data subject with adequate notice and the opportunity to object to data processing), we think the balancing of rights and interests in the GDPR weighs in favor of the lawfulness of processing of business contact information for direct marketing purposes as within the legitimate interests of companies trying to sell their products to other companies.

 In other words, we think you are not limited to “opt in” contact data for B2B marketing under the GDPR.
-(Now, if you’re talking about personal information for B2C marketing, such as home addresses or personal email addresses, or data beyond just contact information, the analysis may be different.)
+(Now, if you’re talking about personal information for B2C marketing, such as home addresses or data beyond just contact information, the analysis may be different.)